jdreyesp/fppatterns/README.md

 - Scala domain objects to cover the example
 - ScalaTest suite that covers:
-  1. A feature convering the necessity of the pattern.
+  1. A feature covering the necessity of the pattern.

     ```
      //Pattern necessity